bcharlier/HMMA238/Docs/tp.md

 ## Sphinx-Gallery

 Sphinx-Gallery is an extension able to create galleries of example in the `html` documentation directly from the scripts files of your project.
-See e.g. <https://sphinx-gallery.github.io/stable/auto_examples/index.html>
+See e.g., <https://sphinx-gallery.github.io/stable/auto_examples/index.html>

 ### Configuration

 Configuration and customization of sphinx-gallery is done primarily with a dictionary specified in your `conf.py` file.
 A typical sample

 ```bash
 from sphinx_gallery.sorting import FileNameSortKey